Greeks in Albania: Other Greek communities in Albania

-However, the official Albanian definition about minorities did not recognize as members of a minority ethnic Greeks who live in mixed villages and towns inhabited by both Greek and Albanian speaking populations, even in areas where ethnic Greeks form a majority (e.g. Himara).
+However, the official Albanian definition about minorities did not recognize as members of a minority ethnic Greeks who live outside the 99 villages in mixed areas inhabited by both Greek and Albanian speaking populations, even in areas where ethnic Greeks form a majority (e.g. Himara).
 Consequently, the Greek communities in Himarë, Korçë, Vlorë and Berat did not have access to any minority rights.

 Contrary to the official Albanian definition, which generally provides a limited definition of the ethnic Greeks living in Albania, Greek migration policy defines the Greek origin on the basis of language, religion, birth and ancestors from the region called Northern Epirus.
 In that way, according to the Greek State Council, the Greek ethnic origin can be granted on the basis of cultural ancestry (sharing "common historical memories" and/or links with "historic homelands and culture"), Greek descent (Greek Albanians have to prove that the birthplace of their parents or grandparents is in Northern Epirus), language, and religion.

 It has been noted that Albanians have declared themselves as Greeks in the past 20 years in exchange to reside and work in Greece.
-This allegedly encouraged the process of Greek irredentism in "Northern Epirus".Albanian sources often use the pejorative term filogrek (pro-Greek) in relation to ethnic Greeks, usually in a context disputing their Greek ancestry.
+This allegedly encouraged the process of Greek irredentism in "Northern Epirus".
+Albanian sources often use the pejorative term filogrek (pro-Greek) in relation to ethnic Greeks, usually in a context disputing their Greek ancestry.

 The Greek minority in Albania is located mostly compactly, within the wider Gjirokastër and Sarandë regions and in four settlements within the coastal Himarë area where they form an overall majority population.
 Greek speaking settlements are also found within Përmet municipality, near the border.
 Some Greek speakers are also located within the wider Korçë region.
 Due to both forced and voluntary internal migration of Greeks within Albania during the communist era, some Greek speakers are also located within the wider Përmet and Tepelenë regions.
 Outside the area defined as Northern Epirus, two coastal Greek speaking villages exist near Vlorë; Nartë and Zvërnec.
 While due to forced and non-forced internal population movements of Greeks within Albania during the communist era, some Greek speakers are also dispersed within the Berat region.